Ajanta_Caves

 5 Interesting Facts about Stunning Ajanta Caves

-Dating back to pre-Christian era
+Dating back to the pre-Christian era

 UNESCO World Heritage Site